gflohr/io-multiplexing/README.md

 ### C

 The same example is provided in C.  Every C compiler out there should be good enough to compile the example.
-You also need a POSIX complient standard C library.
+You also need a POSIX compliant standard C library.

-If you have `make` (on MS-DOS aka Windows also try `gmake`), you can just do:
+If you have `make` (on some BSD systems or MS-DOS aka Windows also try `gmake`), you can just do:

 ```sh
 $ make
 ```

 This creates the two executables `parent.exe` and `child.exe`.
-The extension `.exe` is used on every system for this example, not just on MS-DOS!
+The extension `.exe` is used on all systems for this example, not just on MS-DOS!

 You can run these executables just like the Perl scripts described above.
-The output is identical (except for the process IDs).
+The output is almost identical.

 For simplicity, the C version searches `child.exe` always in the current working directory.